 Do Credit Inquiries Damage Credit Scores?

-Be careful with credit inquiries, but don't be paranoid about them.
-It's OK to have a few credit inquiries when you're shopping around for the best loan deal.
-If you have a few inquiries for the same purpose and they occur within a few days to a few weeks, they're treated as one inquiry for scoring purposes.
+It’s good to be careful with credit inquiries, but don’t be paranoid about them.
+It’s OK to have a few credit inquiries when you’re shopping around for the best loan deal.
+If you have a few inquiries for the same purpose and they occur within a few days to a few weeks, they’re treated as one inquiry for scoring purposes.

 Credit inquiries usually only damage your scores if you have a large number of them in a short period of time.
 Your 616 credit score will likely take a hit if you appear to be desperately shopping for a loan by having a lot of lenders run your credit.